 These programs can help clients wean away from Rivotril, and they’re likely to provide the kinds of therapy techniques that have been proven effective in the fight against a benzodiazepine addiction.
 Looking through online photographs, and following up that browsing with a telephone interview with admissions counselors, can help people to learn more about how the programs work, and why they might be right for them.

 At Michael’s House, we help people overcome Rivotril addictions, and we provide targeted care for the mental health concerns that often lie beneath an addiction issue.
 We provide a drug detoxification program supervised by consulting physicians, and we offer both inpatient and outpatient programs that can help people amend their lives and protect their sobriety.
-Please browse the site to find out more, or call our toll-free line to speak with an admissions specialist to start your recovery from Rivotril addiction today.
+Please call our toll-free line at 760-548-4032 to speak with an admissions specialist to start your recovery from Rivotril addiction today.